YourturnGaming/SCLBot/README.md

 Extending functionality and custom default settings
 ---------------------------------------------------
-TMBot can be customized to fit your needs.
+UNMBot can be customized to fit your needs.
 Please refer to [the customization repository](https://github.com/TitanMusicDev/titanmusic) for more info.
 Please do not try to if you are not confident in your javascript capabilities.